ROCm/rocmProfileData/raptor/README.md

 The RaptorParser class can be used directly from interactive python (ipython on Linux, Jupyter, or VSCode).
 This provides an interactive experience which can be useful to iteratively explore the data - examine some results, then dive deeper on areas of interest, all within a Python experience.

-For example: get a list of the top kernels, then list all the instances of the top kernel and sort by kernel duration.
+For example: get a list of the hot kernels, then list all the instances of the kernel and sort by kernel duration.
 Or -

 The RaptorParser class can also be included into other scripts - for example to extract the top5 kernels for a list of RPD files.
 See the cookbook/ directory for some specific examples.

+- Important Dataframes
+   - op_df
+   - kernelseq_df
+   - category_df
+   - variability_df
+   - pretty_kernelseq_df
+- Caching
+- Using the API from a script

 ## Insider Info

 ### Kernel sequences
-Raptor 'top' kernels are uniqified using a sequence of preceding kernels.
+Raptor kernels are uniqified using a sequence of preceding kernels.
 This is useful to disambiguate cases where the same kernel is called in different contexts and thus aggregating on kernel name conflates information from multiple contexts.
 Sequences are useful in particular for automatic variability detection.